GitMoDu/LoLa/README.md

 Features:

-Simple Acknowledged Packets with Id: acks only carry the original packet's id.
+Simple Acknowledged Packets with Id: acks only carry the original packet's header and id.

 Packet collision avoidance: tracking time elapsed after the last receive/send and rejecting a send when a packet is incoming.

 No buffer outputs: Each LoLa service can handle a packet send being delayed or even failed, so we don't need to buffer outputs.

-Connection manager:  Tries to establish connection and measure properties, while firing events to notify the services.
+Link management [WORKING]: Link service establishes a link and fires events when the link is gained or lost.
+Keeps sending pings (with Ack) to make sure the partner is still there, avoiding stealing bandwidth from user services.

-Connection diagnostics: can fire events when the connection is lost or keep sending pings (with Ack) to make sure the partner is still there.
+Link diagnostics [WORKING BARE]: Measures link properties: Latency, TODO: add more.

-SyncSurface Service: synchronises an array of N blocks (32bits wide) in a differential fashion, i.e., only send over radio the changing blocks, not the whole data array.
+SyncSurface Service [BUGGY]: synchronises an array of N blocks (32bits wide) in a differential fashion, i.e., only send over radio the changing blocks, not the whole data array.